random-satyajit/VCAP/README.md

 ## 🏗️ System Architecture

-Understanding Katana's architecture helps you appreciate how each component contributes to the overall automation capability.
+Understanding VCAP's architecture helps you appreciate how each component contributes to the overall automation capability.
 The system follows a layered design pattern, where each layer has specific responsibilities and can be modified independently.

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                    KATANA ARCHITECTURE                      │
+│                    VCAP ARCHITECTURE                      │
 ├─────────────────────────────────────────────────────────────┤
 │                                                             │
 │  ┌───────────────┐  ┌──────────────┐  ┌─────────────────┐  │